Zero-sum competition between US and China here to stay: Panellists

 "And the way the world has moved in its understanding of competition is a very unhelpful, deadly way - to move from economic competition to geostrategic competition is not the right thing," he added.

-The world is now back to a more normal period, said the chairman of the Middle East Institute at the National University of Singapore, with US-China competition driven by each countries' domestic politics.
+The world is now back to a more normal period, said the chairman of the Middle East Institute at the National University of Singapore, with US-China competition driven by domestic politics.

 "And that makes it very hard to deal with because neither wants to look weak.
 It also means that the scope to limit competition, by either side or by third parties, is very small."